Cogmasters/concord/docs/BUILDING_A_BOT.md

   assert(NULL != client);
 ```

-Or you can do it manually, and:
+Or you can do it manually, like so:
 ```c++
   // using namespace discord;